ONourry/AndroidInstrumentationProfiler/README.md

   - gradleJDK: optional property that can be filled if a different jdk is required to build gradle without having to change the $JAVA_HOME variable

 *If you intend to run the tool again on the same revision set the updateGradleBuildFile properties to False in config.properties.
 Otherwise, AIP will parse the already modified gradle build file and try to generate apks from it.
 The builds might fail and the apks will not be usable to run the instrumentation.
 You can also leave updateGradleBuildFile=True if you reset the build.gradle file to its default state*

+# How to run
+- Connect the device to your computer/server and make sure adb detects the device

 **execute launcher.py**